Blue-Tongued Skink Care Sheet provided by ReptiFiles

-Blue tongue skinks are a group of diurnal, terrestrial lizards found throughout Australia and parts of Indonesia.
-They can be easily recognized by their triangular head, heavy torpedo-shaped body, short legs, and distinctive blue tongue.
+Blue-tongued skinks are a genus of diurnal, terrestrial lizard found throughout Australia and parts of Indonesia.
+All Tiliqua species (except the Adelaide pygmy skink, T. adelaidensis, which is not addressed in this guide) can be easily recognized by their triangular heads, heavy torpedo-shaped bodies, short legs, and distinctive blue tongue.

 - plug-in lamp dimmer